norgeous/CHIP-customiser/README.md

 * Use `systemctl restart speaker` to reconnect speaker manually.

 ### configure_status_led.sh
-* Change behaviour of status LED (defaults to heartbeat).
+* Change behaviour of status LED (default is heartbeat).

 - - -